Alito tells congressional Democrats he won't recuse over flags

 "The justice denied the flag was hung upside down as a political protest, saying it stemmed from a neighborhood dispute and indicated that his wife had raised it," the Post said.

-The Post the proceeded to describe the reporter's 2021 encounter with the Alitos outside their home, saying Mrs Alito told the reporter, in apparent reference to the neighbors, "Ask them what they did!'"
+The Post then proceeded to describe the reporter's 2021 encounter with the Alitos outside their home, saying Martha-Ann Alito told the reporter, in apparent reference to the neighbors, "Ask them what they did!'"

 That reporting in 2021 is consistent with Tuesday's most recent New York Times story detailing the neighborhood dispute.
-The Post said it did not publish the story because it was an ongoing neighborhood dispute with Mrs. Alito that did not implicate the Justice.
+The Post said it did not publish the story because it was an ongoing neighborhood dispute with Matha-Ann Alito that did not implicate the justice.

+"My wife and I own our Virginia home jointly.
+She therefore has the legal right to use the property as she sees fit, and there were no additional steps that I could have taken to have the flag taken down more promptly," Alito wrote in the letters.

 On the "Appeal to Heaven" flag, Alito says it also was flown by Martha-Ann Alito.
 He said he had nothing to do with it, and neither of them saw other meanings in the flags.